Mschikay/Web.assignment1/readme.md

 ### This is Ziqi Tang's personal website

 #### 1. index.html
-In this home page, you can click Account button below the "Login"(when your mouse hover over the Login), "About me", Log, album named "In Europe".
+In this home page, you can click Account button below the "Login"(when your mouse hover over the Login), "About me", "Log", "music", album named "In Europe" inside the page.
 Click "Ziqi Tang" for returning to home page.
 #### 2. Login
 Login is for people to have an account to leave a message for me.
 Nothing special.
 #### 3. About me